techbrett/OfficeDocs-SkypeForBusiness/Teams/direct-routing-survivable-branch-appliance.md

 - In SBA mode, the following user actions aren't supported:
     - switching their Teams client to another tenant
-    - making a call to an emergency number configured for dynamic emergency calling (E911)
+    - sharing location information during an emergency call (E911).
+Users can still make emergency call but location information will not be shared.
     - reaching other Teams users with reverse number lookup against Microsoft Entra ID Contacts.
 A dialed number will still be processed by SBA and routed over PSTN.